Skip to main content

 Risk factors are identified as barriers to success when reintegrating into the community.
 Many incarcerated individuals face employment challenges that result from these risk factors.
 Certified training provides incarcerated individuals with job skills that align with the labor market and offer the incarcerated individual one less barrier to overcome upon release.
 Technical certifications have standards that are known industry-wide and employers expect that an incarcerated individual has mastered a specific skill level with the completion of a certified training program.

-By offering certified technical programs, CIs provide incarcerated individuals with recognized and measured job skills that can be taken into the job market regardless of the geographic region.
+By offering certified technical programs, CIs provide incarcerated individuals with recognized and measured job skills needed in the job market regardless of the geographic region.

 Certified technical programs within CI provide a stable workforce, and maximizes industry operations through a well trained workforce.
 Most importantly, these programs can be tied to the tracking and documentation of recidivism rates and successes.
 Correctional Industries can provide data that can be easily understood by interested political, business, and community stakeholders.